 Function Basics and Parameter Passing

-So far, all the code we've written has been stuffed into the main function.
-But real-world programs don't work like this — a project can easily reach tens of thousands of lines of code, and cramming everything into a single function makes it practically unmaintainable.
-Functions are the fundamental unit of modular programming in C: we encapsulate a piece of logic, give it a name, and call it whenever we need it.
+Up to this point, we have crammed all our code into the main function.
+However, real-world programs do not work this way.
+A project often spans tens of thousands of lines of code.
+If we squeeze everything into a single function, it becomes unmaintainable.
+Functions are the basic unit of modular programming in C: we encapsulate a block of logic, give it a name, and call it whenever needed.

-This sounds simple, but the mechanisms behind functions — how parameters are passed in, how return values come back, and how stack frames operate — must be thoroughly understood.
-Otherwise, we will feel confused later when learning about C++ reference passing, function overloading, and templates.
+This sounds simple, but to truly master functions, we need to understand the mechanisms behind them: how parameters are passed in, how return values come back, and how stack frames operate.
+Only with this solid foundation can we avoid confusion when we later tackle C++ reference passing, function overloading, and templates.

 Learning Objectives After completing this chapter, you will be able to: